jdereg/groovy-io/README.md

 See https://github.com/jdereg/json-command-servlet for a light-weight servlet that processes Ajax / XHR calls.

 Featured on http://json.org.
+ * 1.0.6
+  * Added new flag `GroovyJsonWriter.WRITE_LONGS_AS_STRINGS` which forces long/Long's to be written as Strings.
+When sending JSON data to a Javascript, longs can lose precision because Javascript only maintains 53-bits of info (Javascript uses IEEE 754 `double` for numbers).
+The precision is lost due to some of the bits used for maintaining an exponent.
+With this flag set, longs will be sent as Strings, however, on return back to a Java server, json-io allows Strings to be set right back into long (fields, array elements, collections, etc.)
  * 1.0.5
    * Performance improvement: caching the custom reader / writers associated to given classes.
    * Ease of use: `json-io` throws a `JsonIoException` (unchecked) instead of checked exception `IOException`.
 This allows more flexibility in terms of error handling for the user.